From this page, you can customize the amount of blue light emitted from your screen.

 Extended values will allow you to select values over 6500 K.

-When Manual color settings is set to ON, Night Temperature will be used both during the day and during the night.
+When Manual Light is set to ON, Night Temperature will be used both during the day and during the night.
 This way it’s easier to change the temperature fast by hand.

 If Keyboard shortcuts are enabled you can use also use